 Jackson is a very small town located in the state of Louisiana.
 With a population of 3,740 people and two constituent neighborhoods, Jackson is the 108th largest community in Louisiana.

 Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jackson is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jackson who work in healthcare suport services (14.93%), sales jobs (11.19%), and office and administrative support (11.07%).

-Jackson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Jackson does not have a public transit system used by locals to get to and from work.